infinum/eightshift-docs/website/docs/basics/namespaces.md

 > PHP part of this project lives in `EightshiftLibs` namespace.

 But because WordPress lives in a global namespace, we had to provide the way for your project to be unique.
 That is why we implemented [**Imposter**](https://github.com/infinum/imposter-plugin) script inside `composer.json`.
-Imposter adds Namespace prefix on all the packages inside the vendor folder that uses namespacing.
+Imposter adds a namespace prefix on all the packages inside the `vendor` folder that uses namespacing.

 You can change the vendor prefix in your `composer.json` file.
-But if you do this, make sure you delete the vendor's folder before running the command to install composer packages again with the command: `composer install`.
+But if you do this, make sure you delete the `vendor` folder before running the command to install composer packages again with the `composer install` command.

 ```php